ziasyed2000/Chat-Application/README.md

 ## **<h2 align="center">Chat Application</h2>**

 # Project Description
-Snapchat was insanely popular due to it's nature of anonymous and private messaging.
+Snapchat was insanely popular due to it's nature of anonymous messaging.
 I have designed this app to replicate that feature but in chat messaging.
 User can define their personal name Alias and hop in a chat room of a programming language of their liking.
 Each room is alerted when a user joins or leaves with additional admin messages implemented.

 <img src="https://raw.githubusercontent.com/ziasyed2000/Chat-Application/main/Chat.gif" />